mratanusarkar/NodeJS-ProgressBar/README.md

 along with a cool cli progress bar, and even notify you with an alert sound when the job ends, then you are at the right place!

 Here is a running demo of the cli progress bar below: <br>

 ![running demo](./assets/style04-running-demo.gif)

 # Features
 The function progressBar() can be applied to any deterministic loop with finite and determined loop_len. <br>

-It has the following parameters and features:
+It has the following features:
-- **currentStep**: the current iteration number in the loop. eg: i, index or count
-- **totalSteps**: total number of steps that the loop will run for
-- **startTime**: pass the start time of the loop.
-It should be a Date object. eg: 'new Date()'
-- **clearScreenEvery**: console to be cleared off every ith itheration of this value. default: 1
+- you can change and modify the progress bar length
-- **barLength**: the length of the progress bar. default: 50
+- you can choose from the list of available cli ascii styles for the progress bar
-- **style**: choose styles from 0 - 4
-- **notify**: set true for sound alert notofocation when complete. false to turn it off
+- you can resume the progress from the ith iteration (see examples)
+- you can set notify for the progress bar to alert and notify you with sound when the task is complete
+- you can choose to print out every iteration of the progress bar without clearing out the console screen
+- all time information in the progress bar matrices are converted and printed in human readable time

+Available matrices:
+  - iteration (current-step / total-step)
+  - number of iter / sec
+  - percentage completion
+  - time elapsed
+  - estimated time to completion
+  - estimated total time

 Here are some of the ascii styles you can choose from: